nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/gdpr-settings.md

 * **Log "newsletter" consent.**
 * **Log user profile changes.**

-You can add consents on your nopCommerce site by clicking on **“Add consent”** button:
+You can add consents on your nopCommerce site by clicking on **"Add consent"** button:

 ![consent](_static/gdpr-settings/consent.png)